CU-CloudCollab/docker-image-prune/README.md

 Target namespace is https://dtr.cucloud.net/repositories/cs.
 Images with timestamps in tags that are more than 90 days (i.e., the default) ago are targeted for deletion.

+### Setting Up Tests

+`go-test-setup-dtr.sh` is a Bash script that tags images with a tag in the timestap format described above and pushes them to a DTR.
+It is easily modified to point to a different DTR or DTR repository.

 # Removing Local Tags/Images

 ## prune-local.sh

 This script uses Docker CLI commands and tag expiration logic from the Ruby DockerImagePrune class contained in docker_image_prune.rb.
+It removes tags from local Docker environment to recover disk space.

 ### Usage